Shivam171/rule34-scraper-bot/README.md

 ## 📃 Description

-A Node.js console-based scraper using Puppeteer to extract images and metadata from rule34.xxx based on user input.
+A Node.js console-based scraper using Puppeteer to extract images and metadata into a json file, from rule34.xxx based on search tags.

 ## ✅ Features

 - Added plugins that help prevent detection.
 - Scrapes images, URLs, post details, and metadata.
 - Handles pagination and avoids duplicate data.
-- Saves data in a dynamic JSON file named after the search term.
+- Saves data in a dynamic JSON file named after the search tags.

 ## 📦 Packages Used